Calendar (New Style) Act 1750: Scotland

 As part of the Kingdom of Great Britain since the Acts of Union 1707, the act applied equally to Scotland as to England.
 Scotland had already made part of the change: its calendar year had begun on 1 January since 1600.
 The example of Continental countries prompted King James VI of Scotland and his council to make the change, as the Register of the Scottish Privy Council of 17 December 1599 records.

 Ireland

 At the time, the Kingdom of Ireland was a semi-autonomous kingdom in a personal union with the Kingdom of Great Britain.
-The Declaratory Act 1719 asserted that the Parliament of Great Britain had the right to legislate for Ireland, which was one of His Majesty's Dominions.
+The Declaratory Act 1719 (6 Geo.
+1. c.
+5) asserted that the Parliament of Great Britain had the right to legislate for Ireland, which was one of His Majesty's Dominions.
 Nevertheless, in 1782, the Parliament of Ireland enacted a statute, the Calendar Act 1781 (21 & 22 Geo.
 3. c.
 48 (I)), to confirm the application of the 1750 act to Ireland.
 Whatever the de jure status of the British Act in Ireland, it was applied immediately de facto, as recorded in the ready reckoner printed in Faulkner's Dublin Journal for 1752.